 We are particularly concerned that insufficient attention has been devoted to the issue of young children in the playground being in close proximity to adults visiting the proposed HMLC, whether exiting from HMLC or using the public toilets and the proposed relocated kiosk.
 We seek an assurance that detailed consideration will be given by the Promoter to this issue, and in particular as to how visitors to the HMLC can be kept separate from those seeking to use the playground.

-Unless there is some overriding necessity for the proposed relocated kiosk, we recommend that, in order to create more space and avoid attracting people into that area who are not wishing to use the playground, the Secretary of State should remove it from the present plans for the proposed HMLC.
+Unless there is some overriding necessity for the proposed relocated kiosk, we seek an assurance that, in order to create more space and avoid attracting people into that area who are not wishing to use the playground, the Secretary of State should (will) remove it from the present plans for the proposed HMLC and should procure a prohibition on sales of food, drink or any retail items within VTG..

 It is a matter of concern that, after construction of the currently proposed project, those wishing to gain access to, and use, the playground will have to mingle with very large numbers of people visiting and exiting from the proposed HMLC especially if visitors to the HMLC are required to queue on any of the paths.
 We are also concerned that those who wish to use VTG for ordinary recreational purposes but cannot navigate steps will have to mingle with very large numbers of people visiting the proposed HMLC at the northern entry point.
 We seek an assurance that detailed consideration will be given by the Promoter to these issues.